CNuge/snp-placer/README.txt

 ###################################################################
-# this is a work in progress, appropriate at your own risk as it
+# this is a work in progress, use at your own risk as it
-# has yet to be tested fully!
+# has yet to be tested fully! (working as far as I can tell though)
 ###################################################################